-The GoJ is committed to monitor the implementation of, and compliance with, this Policy.
-(1) A Monitoring and Evaluation Framework with, (2) clearly articulated Key Performance Indicators (KPIs) which shall be developed and linked to, (3) the Transformation and Modernisation Programme.
+The GoJ is committed to monitor at regular intervals the implementation of, and compliance with, this Policy.
+A Monitoring and Evaluation Framework with clearly articulated Key Performance Indicators (KPIs) shall be developed and linked to the Transformation and Modernisation Programme.